CrossGeeks/FirebasePushNotificationPlugin/docs/1-GettingStarted.md

 Enable background modes Remote notifications

+Once token is refreshed you will get it on **OnTokenRefresh** event.

 #### Events in FirebasePushNotification

-Once token is refreshed you will get the event here:
 ```csharp
    /// <summary>
    /// Event triggered when token is refreshed